Jessie Lee Carver

 FDC responded to the residence earlier in the day to conduct a search of the home regarding possible violations relayed through a separate domestic violence incident reported to and investigated by CCSO on Tuesday, March 5.

 Victim in a 1985 Cold Case in Lecanto

-The Citrus County Sheriff’s Office is appealing to the public for help in solving a 1985 cold case.
+The Citrus County Sheriff’s Office is looking for a missing adult, Robert Nelson Merlina.

 Merlina was last seen on Friday at around 11 a.m.

 He is a 27 year old white male, 5 feet 10 inches tall, 150 pounds, with brown hair and brown eyes.

 Merlina was last seen in the Floral City area.
 It is unknown what he was wearing at the time he went missing.